-The Sherman Centre’s certificate program recognizes participation in our workshops, which span three series:
+The Sherman Centre’s certificate program recognizes attendance at our workshops, which span four series:

 The certificate program complements degree training, supports the development of critical competencies in data analysis, research data management, and digital scholarship, and formalizes core skills fostered by the workshop series.